Transition Planning and Review

 Transition plans where there is an existing EHC Plan

-Transition Plans for adult carers
+Planning for adult carers

 2. Transition to University in another Area

-The objective should be to ensure that there will be appropriate Care and Support in place from the day the young person or carer starts at the institution.
-In many cases a young person or carer studying at university will have a dual location, for example coming home to stay with the parents during weekends or holidays.
+The objective should be to ensure that there will be appropriate Care and Support in place from the day the young person starts at the institution.
+In many cases a young person studying at university will have a dual location, for example coming home to stay with the parents during weekends or holidays.
 Where this is the case, the Local Authority must ensure their needs are met all year round.

 When the University is not in the Local Authority area